dogweather/forkful/content/en/ruby/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?
-Sending an HTTP request means requesting data from a resource on the web.
-Programmers do it to interact with APIs, scrape web content, or talk to servers.

 ## How to:
 Ruby makes it pretty easy to send HTTP requests.
 Here's the quickest way with the Net::HTTP standard library.

 ```Ruby